Trivisa: Controversy

-Trivisa was banned in China.
+Trivisa was banned in mainland China.
 When it won the Hong Kong Film Award for Best Film in 2017, the broadcast was blacked out on Mainland TVs.

 In late 2015, Cheung Wai-chuen, owner of a film properties company, and Law Yun-lam, a logistics firm employee, were arrested for possession of counterfeit money that was used in Trivisa without the proper permits for storage and transportation, which the film's producers were responsible for securing.
 Despite being marked as props, the judge felt that the fake money looked too real: saying "Nobody could rule out the risk of people stealing these fakes and using them as real money."
 Cheung and Law were sentenced to four months in prison by a Hong Kong district court in May 2018, a sentence that was suspended for two years.
 The Federation of Hong Kong Filmmakers condemned the case stating "This is against the industry's dedication to professionalism in filmmaking.
 The authorities' took on a case that case was unjust.
 Members of the Hong Kong film industry are not only disappointed and furious, it also sends shivers down our spines."
 Some film industry members suspected the case was influenced by Mainland China.